 GALLERY FOR APRIL 29, 2025

-April 29 was a chase day targeting the caprock and hill country area of Texas.
+April 29 was a chase day targeting the caprock and hill country area of Texas, with tornadic supercells intercepted in that area.
 The SPC had an enhanced risk in place for the area, with a 5% tornado, 15% wind, and 30% hail in the probabilities (with hail and wind hatched for significant).
+Mesoscale discussion 604 is shown in the middle image, and severe thunderstorm watch box 190 to the right, valid until 9 PM CDT.

 This is an annotated visible satellite just around 0z on April 30 showing the synoptic environment over the target area.
 Supercell storms are developing over the Texas Caprock and hill country.